 We have faith in people, the societies people live in, and the expectations people abide by, both formal (as written into laws) and informal.

 Laws are already written and everyone is responsible for abiding by them, so we don't need to write them out again.

-Also, many Terms of Service we see include lengthy descriptions of what the company can do, but not much about what you can do or about your rights.
+Also, many Terms of Service seem long because they include lengthy descriptions of what the company can do and what you cannot do (often, though, there's not much about what you can do or about your rights).

-The Terms of Service tells a lot about a company and what it thinks of you, don't you think?
+A company's Terms of Service tells a lot about that company and what it thinks of you, don't you think?

 TendOrama doesn't need to hide behind a long list of laws that already exist, we aren't greedy, and we don't want to try to make you give up all your rights when you sign up with us.

 So it doesn't take long to say, "We do what it looks like we do and everyone will act according to the positive expectations of the society they live in."

 The person who receives a Tend is sometimes called, "Recipient," and sometimes, "Tendee."
 How come?

 Just because we couldn't decide which is better, so if you have an opinion, please let us know.

 There are no bots or fake accounts on TendOrama.